 \section{Abstract}

-The purpose of this paper is to study transport equations on the unit tangent bundle of closed oriented Riemannian surfaces and to connect these to the \emph{transport twistor space} of the surface (a complex surface naturally tailored to the geodesic vector field).
+We study transport equations on the unit tangent bundle of a closed oriented Riemannian surface and their links to the \emph{transport twistor space} of the surface (a complex surface naturally tailored to the geodesic vector field).
 We show that fibrewise holomorphic distributions invariant under the geodesic flow -- which play an important role in tensor tomography on surfaces -- form a \emph{unital algebra}, that is, multiplication of such distributions is well-defined and continuous.
 We also exhibit a natural bijective correspondence between fibrewise holomorphic invariant distributions and genuine holomorphic functions on twistor space with polynomial blowup on the boundary of the twistor space.
-Eventually, when the surface is Anosov, we classify holomorphic line bundles over twistor space which are smooth up to the boundary.
+Additionally, when the surface is Anosov, we classify holomorphic line bundles over twistor space which are smooth up to the boundary.
 As a byproduct of our analysis, we obtain a quantitative version of a result of Flaminio \cite{Flaminio-92} asserting that invariant distributions of the geodesic flow of a positively-curved metric on $\Ss^2$ are determined by their zeroth and first Fourier modes.